CoryLR/COVID-19-Trend-Map/dev-journal/dev-notes.md

   - [ ] Automate data calls to update the database daily
   - [ ] Re-route data pulls to come from the database
   - [ ] Conduct bug review
+  - [ ] Build functionality for share sheet & URL scheme

 - **Week 6** (7/20 - 7/26)
+  - [ ] Build functionality for a time-slider and animation controls
   - [ ] Conduct UX, UI, & responsive design review
   - [ ] Conduct cross-browser compatibility review
   - [ ] Add "about", tutorial, data source, and disclaimer information